phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 ---

-If you found this useful, please consider [buying me a coffee](https://ko-fi.com/phocks).
-Thanks! ☕
+If you found this useful, please consider [buying me a coffee](https://ko-fi.com/phocks), as unfortunately coffee isn't free 🥲☕